Create a bespoke document in minutes, or upload and review your own.

 What are the different types of Development Agreement?

-- Construction Development Agreement: Specifically designed for building projects, outlining construction specifications, timelines, and quality standards while addressing compliance with the Building Act 2004.
+- Construction Development Agreement: Used for building projects, focusing on construction timelines, specifications, and building standards

-- Joint Venture Agreement Between Landowner And Developer: Structures the relationship between property owners and developers, detailing profit-sharing arrangements, responsibilities, and development rights.
+- Joint Venture Agreement Between Landowner And Developer: Structures partnerships between property owners and developers, sharing risks and profits

-- App Development Contract: Tailored for digital development projects, addressing intellectual property rights, delivery milestones, and technical specifications.
+- App Development Contract: Specialized for digital projects, covering software development milestones and deliverables

-- Web Developer Contract: Focuses on web-based development projects, outlining scope, maintenance requirements, and hosting responsibilities.
+- Web Developer Contract: Focuses on website development specifics, including hosting and maintenance terms

 Who should typically use a Development Agreement?